 MONTAGNE: It's out just in time for Chinese New Year, and it's called "A Tiger in the Kitchen."

-Ms. CHERYL TAN (Author, "A Tiger in the Kitchen"): I was born in the year of the Tiger.
+CHERYL TAN: I was born in the year of the Tiger.
 And in Chinese culture, that's a good thing for boys, but not necessarily a good thing for girls.
 So I remember when I was growing up, my mom would always say, you know, it's so terrible that you were born in the Tiger year.
 No one's going to want to marry you.
 You're so headstrong and so ambitious.